Here is the deal. Today we are covering Great Danes and KIDS!

 If your dog is unstable around children or the behavior is new/out of the blue, start with a vet check.
 Pain and other problems, including thyroid disease and eye problems can lead to aggression.

 There is no quick fix where your Dane will be magically ‘safe’ around kids.
-Using a cheap shock collar to punish the dog for growling, reacting and being unstable around children is not the answer here.
+Using a cheap shock collar to punish the dog for growling, reacting, and being unstable around children is not the answer here.
 You MUST address the root cause.
 A good balanced trainer will use science-backed behavior modification and management methods, especially before layering in e-collar training.

 We believe Great Danes make wonderful family pets!
 Both of us have our Danes around children and their relationship is beautiful.

-We’ve also trained our puppy to be gentle enough on leash that our 54 lb child can walk him.
+We’ve also trained our puppy to be gentle enough on a leash that our 54 lb child can walk him.

 Our adult Great Dane is a rescue that had a horrible puppyhood, she too is wonderful with kids.
 She’s a dog that enjoys and seeks out children to snuggle with her.

-Socialization, training and genetics go a long way here!
+Socialization, training, and genetics go a long way here!
 Be diligent, be the adult in the room.
 Recognize what your Dane is capable of and manage the environment.
 Help your children build a positive relationship with your Great Dane!

 Many rescues will not adopt Great Danes to homes with children under the age of 8 or 10.
-This can be really disheartening, but there are many reasons for it:
+This can be disheartening, but there are many reasons for it:

-- Some rescue Danes simply aren’t good with kids.
+• Some rescue Danes simply aren’t good with kids.

-- Because children are the most susceptible to being bit, and because so many people allow children to treat dogs inappropriately, the Dane rescues may set dogs up to fail when they send them into homes with young children.
+• Because children are the most susceptible to being bit, and because so many people allow children to treat dogs inappropriately, the Dane rescues may set dogs up to fail when they send them into homes with young children.

-- Danes are GIANT breed dogs that can easily knock over a kid, whack them with a tail, or squish them accidentally.
+• Danes are GIANT breed dogs that can easily knock over a kid, whack them with a tail, or squish them accidentally.

-The Danes that come into rescue with amazing temperaments that will be great with children are also the ones that tend to receive a lot of applications.
+The Danes that come into the rescue with amazing temperaments that will be great with children are also the ones that tend to receive a lot of applications.
 These aren’t the dogs that typically or often sit waiting for a home.
 Many of them are snatched up by fosters (foster fail or foster to adopt) and never become available.

 The rescue wants NO chance that the dog will be returned to them and need rescue and re-home again, and they have to make choices that aren’t always understood by individual adopters.

 If you want to adopt a Great Dane and have young children, develop a relationship with the rescue!
 Volunteer for them.
-Show them that you have Giant breed experience and are a dedicated, thoughtful and educated dog owner.
+Show them that you have Giant breed experience and are a dedicated, thoughtful, and educated dog owner.
 Be there when those dogs come into rescue, instead of waiting for one to pop up and throwing your application into the mix, then getting upset when they don’t choose you.

 Don’t just run to the nearest backyard breeder out of frustration, it’s one of the worst things you can do for the breed as a whole.
 There is absolutely nothing wrong, however with finding and choosing an ethical breeder to purchase a puppy from, especially if adoption isn’t going to work for you right now.